 Kingsbury Country Day School's curriculum was developed by the faculty and designed to reflect our philosophy, which is dedicated to teaching children as individuals with their own potentials, interests and needs.
 The school is committed to balancing the best of the past with the dynamic vision of a twenty-first century global education.

-From Junior Kindergarten throughout the eighth grade, students at Kingsbury Country Day School are actively engaged in a curricular framework that embraces student inquiry and activity-based learning.
+From Kindergarten throughout the eighth grade, students at Kingsbury Country Day School are actively engaged in a curricular framework that embraces student inquiry and activity-based learning.
 Communication arts, science, mathematics, social studies, Spanish, environmental science, visual art, the performance arts and physical education serve as the foundation of the Kingsbury experience.
 Because the Kingsbury campus consists of 125 acres of meadows, wetlands and woods, it provides the perfect setting for the Environmental Studies Program (ESP) - one of Michigan's oldest and most established programs of its kind.